Herbert Chermside: Military career

 In 1871, Chermside and several other officers visited Paris during the Paris Commune, and were accused of supporting the Communards, narrowly escaping execution.
 After a posting in Ireland, he joined Benjamin Leigh Smith's expedition to the Arctic in 1873.

 In 1876, Chermside was sent to Ottoman Turkey to work with the Turkish forces after Serbia and Montenegro declared war on the country in July.
 He was working as a military attaché to Turkey in 1877, when Russia also declared war.
 After six months with the Turkish boundary commission, he was appointed Military Vice Consul to Anatolia in July 1879.

 In 1882, Chermside was promoted to captain, and appointed to the British Army's intelligence staff in Egypt.
 He was given command of the Egyptian Army's 1st Battalion by the army's Sirdar, Evelyn Wood, and spent four years in Egypt where he took part in the Suakin Expedition of 1884, against Muhammad Ahmad's Mahdist forces and served as governor-general of the Red Sea littoral.
 He was transferred to Wadi Halfa in October 1886, and spent the next two years repelling Mahdist incursions at Sarras.

 Although still a captain in the Royal Engineers, Chermside was brevetted major in 1883, lieutenant-colonel in 1884 and colonel in 1887.
 In 1888 he returned to consular duties, spending a year in Kurdistan and seven years as military attaché to Constantinople.
 He then was assigned to reorganise the gendarmerie of the newly-autonomous Cretan State, later taking command of the British troops there and serving as military commissioner from 1896.

-In 1899 Chermside returned to Britain, but was soon sent to South Africa to command the 14th Brigade and the 3rd Division during the Second Boer War.
+In 1899 Chermside returned to Britain, but was soon sent to South Africa to take part in the Second Boer War, commanding the 14th Brigade.
+From April 1900 he took command of the 3rd Division.
 He was back in the United Kingdom to take up command of the Curragh Camp in Ireland from January 1901.
 In January the following year he was, however, appointed the first post-Federation Governor of Queensland.